-Maldives To Become World’s Largest Marine Reserve
+Maldives Becomes World’s Largest Marine Reserve

 The former British republic gained its independence in 1965, and since then has set its own blazing course of environmental conservation.
 The island nation stands an average of 4 feet 11 inches above sea level, and is therefore naturally invested in preserving the area in an eco-conscious way.

 President Mohamed Waheed was quoted as saying, “I would like to announce today Maldives will become the first country to become a marine reserve.
 It will become the single largest marine reserve in the world.
 This policy will allow only sustainable and eco-friendly fishing.
 It will exclude deep-sea, purse-seining (a fishing technique using bags), and other destructive techniques.”